Wales – 8 Days

 |Tour Dates||March to October|

 - Arrive at Liverpool or Manchester Airport and take a train to Bangor, then bus to your first accommodation in Beddgelert.
 After settling in you could spend the afternoon/evening exploring this wonderful little village.

 - Day 2 / Circular Beddgelert

 - Your first walk will be a fantastic introduction to the Welsch countryside.
-From the village you take a small road passing beautiful old style cottages and the Sygun Copper Mine, one of the wonders of Wales – a remarkable and impressive example of how precious industrial heritage can be reclaimed, restored and transformed into an outstanding attraction.
-From there the trail takes you to lake ‘Llyn Dinas’ and over the shoulder of ‘Mynydd Llyndy’ where you have superb views in all directions.
-Through an area of moor lands and a series of natural woodlands to lead you into the peaceful hamlet of Nantmor and back to Beddgelert via the fisherman’s trail.
+From the village, you take a small road passing beautiful old-style cottages and the Sygun Copper Mine, one of the wonders of Wales – a remarkable and impressive example of how precious industrial heritage can be reclaimed, restored and transformed into an outstanding attraction.
+From there the trail takes you to the lake ‘Llyn Dinas’ and over the shoulder of ‘Mynydd Llyndy’ where you have superb views in all directions.
+Through an area of moorlands and a series of natural woodlands to lead you into the peaceful hamlet of Nantmor and back to Beddgelert via the fisherman’s trail.
 Distance: 13 km/8 miles, Ascent 220 m/660 ft Approximate walking time: 3,5 hrs

 - Day 3 / Snowdonia